JimberSoftware/docs/devices/servers/servers.md

 ---
 ## Server online/offline

-In the overview of the servers you can see which is online or offline.
+In the overview of the servers you can see which servers are online or offline.

 An online server will appear in the overview with a green dot.
 An offline server will appear in the overview with a red dot.
 When a server upgrade is available, it will be indicated by a green circle with an upward-pointing arrow.